OpCode41/IoTCrusher/README.md

 Optimized Credentials for IoT Crusher Open Source
 --

-Credential as of 15 November 2017 include, malware such as Mirai and Hajime, the recent pastebin IoT credential dump, and a handful of embedded device vendors.
+Credentials as of 15 November 2017 include malware such as Mirai and Hajime, the recent pastebin IoT credential dump, and a handful of embedded device vendor default user names and passwords.

-Use All lists or any combination thereof.
+Use 'All' lists or any combination thereof.
 When merged, the list will be optimized to have only a single instance of each credential pair, streamlining the test with only valid credentials.

 Three Application Architectures